1979 – HPCC WANTED TO EXPAND THEIR EXISTING SELF HELP PROGRAM THROUGH A VISION FOR THE DISUSED BUS GARAGE

 (l) To continue to develop and implement ideas and strategies on behalf of and in conjunction with the community to improve the social, economic, commercial and environmental well-being of the area and the residents within it: in a self-sustaining manner.

-To promote community and media interest and to fundraise at all stages.
+To continue to promote community / media interest, to fundraise through sponsorship and investment at all stages.